 How do you solve a paper jam?
 Stop the shredder and press the reverse button, the cutting blades will turn in the opposite direction so the paper gets rolled out of the shredder.
 Straighten the documents a bit and retry to shred it.

-If you want to minimize the chance of a paper jam you can look for a paper shredder with special ‘anti paper jam’ technology.
-These shredders are equipped with an extra powerful engine which pulls the paper through during a paper jam.
-The jam-proof shredders also prevent a paper jam with a sensor which detects when you want to shred too many sheets of paper at once.
+If you want to minimize the chance of a paper jam, you can look for a paper shredder with special ‘anti paper jam’ technology.
+These shredders are equipped with an extra powerful engine that pulls the paper through during a paper jam.
+The jam-proof shredders also prevent a paper jam with a sensor that detects when you want to shred too many sheets of paper at once.

 Paper shredder noise levels:

 - Normal: 60 to 70 dB

 - Loud: 70 dB or more

 Of course, if you want to pick up a personal paper shredder for home use, it is up to you how much noise you can withstand.